Rabies: Transmission

 All warm-blooded species, including humans, may become infected with the rabies virus and develop symptoms.
 Birds were first artificially infected with rabies in 1884; however, infected birds are largely, if not wholly, asymptomatic, and recover.
 Other bird species have been known to develop rabies antibodies, a sign of infection, after feeding on rabies-infected mammals.

 The virus has also adapted to grow in cells of cold-blooded vertebrates.
 Most animals can be infected by the virus and can transmit the disease to humans.
-Worldwide, about 99% of human rabies cases come from domestic dogs.
+Worldwide, about 99% of human rabies cases come from dogs.
 Other sources of rabies in humans include bats, monkeys, raccoons, foxes, skunks, cattle, wolves, coyotes, cats, and mongooses (normally either the small Asian mongoose or the yellow mongoose).

 Rabies may also spread through exposure to infected bears, domestic farm animals, groundhogs, weasels, and other wild carnivorans.
 However, lagomorphs, such as hares and rabbits, and small rodents, such as chipmunks, gerbils, guinea pigs, hamsters, mice, rats, and squirrels, are almost never found to be infected with rabies and are not known to transmit rabies to humans.
 Bites from mice, rats, or squirrels rarely require rabies prevention because these rodents are typically killed by any encounter with a larger, rabid animal, and would, therefore, not be carriers.
 The Virginia opossum (a marsupial, unlike the other mammals named in this paragraph, which are all eutherians/placental), has a lower internal body temperature than the rabies virus prefers and therefore is resistant but not immune to rabies.
 Marsupials, along with monotremes (platypuses and echidnas), typically have lower body temperatures than similarly sized eutherians.
+In 2024, reports emerged that rabies is spreading in South African Cape fur seals, possibly making it the first outbreak documented in marine mammals.